Director, Clinical and Translational Research Institute

 UC San Diego Health Sciences

-Dr. Firestein is director of the Clinical and Translational Research Institute, dean and associate vice chancellor of Translational Medicine, and professor of medicine at UC San Diego School of Medicine.
+Dr. Gary Firestein is director of the Clinical and Translational Research Institute, dean and associate vice chancellor of translational medicine and a professor of medicine at UC San Diego School of Medicine.
 He joined the faculty as an assistant professor of medicine in 1988.

-Four years later, he was recruited by Gensia, Inc. to be director of Immunology.
+Four years later, he was recruited by Gensia, Inc. to be director of immunology.
 At Gensia, he supervised drug discovery efforts, focusing on the potential role of purines in inflammation.
-In 1996, he returned to UC San Diego where he served as chief of the Division of Rheumatology, Allergy and Immunology from 1998 until 2010.
+In 1996, he returned to UC San Diego Health where he served as chief of the Division of Rheumatology, Allergy and Immunology from 1998 to 2010.

 Dr. Firestein’s research focuses on the pathogenesis and treatment of rheumatoid arthritis.
 He was among the first to map the cytokine profile of rheumatoid arthritis and demonstrate the dominance of macrophage and fibroblast products.
 These studies played a pivotal role in the development of highly effective anti-TNF and other anti-cytokine therapies for rheumatoid arthritis.

-Dr. Firestein was chairperson of the U.S. Food and Drug Administration’s (FDA) Arthritis Advisory Committee and has served on the Board of Directors of the American College of Rheumatology (ACR) Research and Education Foundation.
-He currently is a member of the Board of Directors of the Veteran’s Medical Research Foundation and serves on the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) Advisory Council.
+He was chairperson of the U.S. Food and Drug Administration’s (FDA) Arthritis Advisory Committee and has served on the board of directors of the American College of Rheumatology (ACR) Research and Education Foundation.
+He currently is a member of the board of directors of the Veteran’s Medical Research Foundation and serves on the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) Advisory Council.
 He has been elected to the American Society for Clinical Investigation and the Association of American Physicians.

 Dr. Firestein received the Arthritis Foundation’s Jane Wyman Humanitarian Award in 2010 for his contributions to rheumatology.
 In 2006 and 2009, he received the Arthritis Foundation Lee C. Howley Sr. Prize for Arthritis Research and the American College of Rheumatology Distinguished Investigator Award, respectively.
 In 1998, he received the Carol-Nachman Prize, an international award given for outstanding contributions to rheumatology research.

-Dr. Firestein has written more than 300 articles and chapters, and has edited and written several books.
-He has served as the deputy editor of Arthritis & Rheumatism and is currently the editor-in-chief of Kelley’s Textbook of Rheumatology
+The author of more than 300 articles and chapters, Dr. Firestein has edited and written several books.
+He served as the deputy editor of Arthritis & Rheumatism and is currently the editor-in-chief of Kelley’s Textbook of Rheumatology.